Overview of VVAS Plug-ins

 Image Processing Application

-The graph below shows the Image Resizing application from input video to output.
-All the individual blocks are various plugins that are used.
-At the bottom are the different hardware engines that are utilized throughout the application.
+The following graph shows the Image Resizing application from input video to output.
+All the individual blocks are various plug-ins that are used.
+At the bottom, are the different hardware engines that are utilized throughout the application.
 The GStreamer pipeline works as follows:

 image-resizing

-Image Pre-processing plugin: The captured frames are sent to the image pre-processing step, where the input image can be pre-processed before inference.
-The pre-processing step will be performed by the vvas_xmultisrc plugin.
-The vvas_xmultisrc plugin calls the PP kernel on the hardware.
-The Pre-processor step converts the NV12 image to BGR format and resizes the image
+• Image Pre-processing plug-in: The captured frames are sent to the image pre-processing step, where the input image can be pre-processed before inference.
+The pre-processing step is performed by the vvas_xmultisrc plug-in.
+The vvas_xmultisrc plug-in calls the PP kernel on the hardware.
+The pre-processor step converts the NV12 image to BGR format and resizes the image.

-File o/p plugin: Finally, filesink Gstreamer plugin is used to output to the local disk, etc.
+• File o/p plug-in: Finally, the filesink Gstreamer plug-in is used to output to the local disk, and so on.

 - Enumerate entities, pads and links